 - Draw a budget

 It is important to know how much you are willing to spend.
 This way, you will never feel cheated.
 When you know exactly how much you have to spare, then you can’t be confused and no one can talk you into buying something that is beyond your budget.

 - Check out different stores

-Search online for the review of several mattress stores around you.
+Search online for the mattress reviews of several mattress stores around you.
 Check the ones that look good till you are sure you would like to settle for a particular store.